pingcap/tiflash/docs/design/0000-00-00-architecture-of-distributed-storage-and-transaction.md

 However, the region snapshot data, which in form of TiKV `SST` file, is really hard to used by other storage system directly.
 To accelerate the speed of applying region snapshot data, the normal process has been separated into several parts:

-- `SST File Reader` to read key-value one by one from sst files.
+- `SST File Reader` to read key-value one by one from SST files.
-- Multi-thread pool to pre-handle sst files into self-defined structure of `engine-store`.
+- Multi-thread pool to pre-handle SST files into self-defined structure of `engine-store`.
 - Apply self-defined structure by original sequence

 Interfaces about `IngestSst` is the core to be compatible with `TiDB Lighting` and `BR` for `HTAP` scenario.